 Contra Costa County

 In California, more than half of the water used at your home is for outside purposes.
 Studies show that on average, half of the water used outdoors is wasted.
 The leading cause of waste is incorrectly set and poorly managed irrigation controllers.
-The Water Calculator is intended to give you crucial advice on how to set your controller properly and how to manage it thereafter.
+The Irrigation Schedule Calculator is intended to give you crucial advice on how to set your controller properly and how to manage it thereafter.
 Use the button below to begin:

-The Watering Calculator has been adjusted to reflect Contra Costa Water District’s watering restrictions.
 This calculator is intended to help conserve water, please adjust your runtimes so that runoff does not occur.

 Disclaimer: The information provided by this calculator is of a general nature and must be interpreted by the user for their own specific needs.
 Therefore the Contra Costa Water District and GardenSoft cannot be held liable for any landscape losses or damages from the use of this information.
 The reader of this information is responsible to verify these suggestions with local irrigation professionals.